guillaumebrunerie/DualNetHack/README.md

   * the dungeon would contain basically the same items and monsters
   * it should not be possible to exploit the fact that there are two players to avoid the difficulties of NetHack
-* consistency is very important to me: the features should all be justified by common sense, not by playability.
-Afterwards, the game should obviously be made as playable as possible (see section **Interface**), but not at the expense of logic.
+* consistency is very important to me: the features should all be justified first by common sense, not by playability.
+The game should obviously also be made as playable as possible (see section **Interface**), but not at the expense of logic.

 The first point has various consequences: